What are Bunions?

 What is the Minimal Incision Technique?

 The Minimal Incision Surgical Technique does not require pins, metal rods, screws or plaster.
 Surgery is performed in-office and does not require any hospitalization.
 Dr. Scherer, D.P.M., P.A. may use one stick to close the surgical area, but this may vary from case to case.
 We use a local anesthetic so that the patient is awake throughout the entire procedure.
-The surgery may take 1-3 hours to perform.
+The surgery may take 1-3 hours to perform or less.
+The time frame of the surgery may vary.

 Follow-up visits vary based on the healing processes.
 Dr. David C. Scherer, D.P.M., P.A. will determine the amount of follow-up visits.